norwoodopenmic/nom/index.md

 A poem by open mic organizer - David Solomon

-Oh How Disappointed My Soul Must Be
+Oh How Disappointed A Soul Must Be

 can a soul be disappointed? - a soul cant “feel” excited - a soul cant “feel” profound sadness - a soul “cant” feel anything - a soul wants a body in order to experience what it means to “feel” - a soul says the human experience looks more fun than just hanging out doing nothing - without hormones and chemicals neither the body nor the soul can “feel” anything at all